 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

 The trend in medication misuse and dependency has been observed in Switzerland for some time.
 Taking painkillers, sleeping tablets or tranquillisers on an almost daily basis is regarded as problematic.
 Misuse of medication is when medication is taken without any clear medical indication or in unnecessary quantities.
-In practice, the following groups of medication are largely concerned: Strong painkillers, sleeping tablets and tranquillisers as well as stimulants and appetite suppressants.
+In practice, the following groups of medication are largely concerned: Strong painkillers (opioids), sleeping tablets and tranquillisers as well as stimulants and appetite suppressants.

 The indicator shows the trend over time and the prevalence of chronic medication consumption in the total population.
 This information can facilitate the planning and assessment of prevention and regulation measures.